How to Setup a Floyd rose style tremolo

 Repeat for all strings

 Next, you need to adjust the string tree at the nut.
-The angle at the nut needs to be totally flat on the nut, so that when you install the string locks, it doesn't have a gap, causing the tuning to change.
+The string angle at the nut needs to be totally flat against the nut, so that when you install the string locks they don't close any gaps, causing the tuning to change.